EXXETA/SemanticMocking/README.md

 Even for these short unit tests we can see some benefits here:
 - The tests are even shorter and easier to understand
 - There is less code duplication
+- No need to adapt the unit test when unrelevant aspects of the test have changed (eg. The 'no' option is renamed to 'cancel')
 - changing the mocking framework will be easier (no code specific to moq)

 # But know we are hiding the implementation details of the dependencies!